Kolkman/OpenHab-Various/OH3 Widgets/Spotify Widget/Readme.md

  * Safe the lot: ctrl+s

  ##### Use the widget
- * in your pages editor you can select the widget from your Personal Widgets
+ * In your pages editor you can select the widget from your personal widgets
- * in its properties you have to select the SpotifyPlayerBridge you created above.
+ * In its properties you have to select the SpotifyPlayerBridge you created above.
 The widget will use that string to select all the channels it needs for operations.

 #### Acknowledgement